13th New York Infantry Regiment: Service

-The 13th New York Infantry was organized at Elmira, New York and mustered in for two years state service on April 25, 1861 and subsequently re-mustered for three months federal service under the command of Colonel Isaac Ferdinand Quinby.
-The regiment was transferred from state service to United States service for the balance of their term by order of Governor Edwin D. Morgan August 2, 1861.
+The 13th New York Infantry was organized at Elmira, New York and mustered in for two years state service on April 25, 1861.
+It was subsequently re-mustered for three months federal service under the command of Colonel Isaac Ferdinand Quinby.
+The regiment was transferred from state service to United States service for the balance of their term by order of Governor Edwin D. Morgan in August 2, 1861.

-The regiment was attached to Sherman's Brigade, Tyler's Division, McDowell's Army of Northeast Virginia, June to August 1861.
-Fort Corcoran, Defenses of Washington, to October 1861.
-Martindale's Brigade, Porter's Division, Army of the Potomac, to March 1862.
-1st Brigade, 1st Division, III Corps, Army of the Potomac, to May 1862.
+The regiment was attached to Sherman's Brigade, Tyler's Division, McDowell's Army of Northeast Virginia, from June to August 1861.
+For Fort Corcoran, Defenses of Washington, to October 1861.
+For Martindale's Brigade, Porter's Division, Army of the Potomac, to March 1862.
+For 1st Brigade, 1st Division, III Corps, Army of the Potomac, to May 1862.
 1st Brigade, 1st Division, V Corps, to May 1863.

 The 13th New York Infantry mustered out of the service on May 14, 1863.
 Men who had enlisted for three years' service were consolidated into two companies and served duty as Provost Guard, 1st Division, V Corps, April 27 to June 23.
 These two companies ceased to exist on June 23, 1863 when its members were transferred to the 140th New York Infantry.